smerckel/FastaChar/doc/howto.rst

 1), the species' names and IDs of the sequences in list A, and list B. If the species in list A have any molecular diagnostic characters, then they are listed by their position, their value, and the values of the sequences in list B for the same position.
+Note that masked characters, if any, are left blank.

 A molecular diagnostic character is the character at position :math:`k` of the sequences in list A, for which holds that: